Tammy Garcia

 Tammy Garcia is an American sculptor and ceramic artist.
 Garcia translates Pueblo pottery forms and iconography into sculptures in bronze and other media.

 Early life

-Tammy Garcia comes from a long line of Santa Clara Pueblo artists.
+Tammy Garcia (born Tammy Borts) was born in Los Angeles, California, in August 1969.
+A member of the Santa Clara Pueblo in northern New Mexico, she comes from a long line of Santa Clara Pueblo artists.
 Her great-great-great-grandmother Sara Fina Tafoya was a potter.
-Her great-great aunt, Margaret Tafoya, was a noted potter of the early 20th century, along with her sister Christina Naranjo.
-Subsequent generations of potters in the family included Mary Cain, and Linda Cain, Garcia's mother.
+Additionally, her great-great aunt, Margaret Tafoya, was a noted potter of the early 20th century, along with her sister, Christina Naranjo.
+Subsequent generations of potters in Garcia's family included her grandmother, Mary Cain, and her mother, Linda Cain.